lrgresearch/gpaw-tools/README.md

 └── gg.py
 └── config.py
 ```
+To make the `gpawsolve.py` and `gg.py` as system-wide commands, user must include the `gpaw-tools-main` folder to the $PATH variable in the `.bashrc` file.
+In case of user  downloaded and extracted the `gpaw-tools-main` file to user's home directory, and to make the change permanent, user must need to define the $PATH variable in the shell configuration file `.bashrc` as

+    export PATH="/home/username/gpaw-tools-main:$PATH"

 ### gpawsolve.py
 This is the main script for easy and ordered PW/LCAO Calculations with ASE/GPAW.
 It can run as a stand-alone script or as a command.